Multiculturalism is an indelible part of Open Access BPO’s daily operations.

 This provided a platform where misconceptions were dispelled, stories and experiences were shared, concerns were raised, and support, openness, and hope for the future were expressed.

 For Open Access BPO, acknowledging and supporting our LGBTQ+ community goes beyond the advantages a diverse workplace offers to businesses.
 We embrace it because it’s an indelible component of our business—from our thoroughly diverse team members to our partners and customers.
-We embrace it because LGBTQ+ rights is human rights, and we take the responsibility to do our part to uphold it for our employees and our society.
+We embrace it because LGBTQ+ rights are human rights, and we take the responsibility to do our part to uphold it for our employees and our society.

 We’ve set up several steps to further our diversity and inclusion programs because we intend to uphold this human responsibility beyond the designated Pride month.